iggredible/Learn-Vim/ch23_vim_runtime.md

 endif
 ```

 The function `did_filetype()` is a Vim built-in function.
-It will return true when a filetype-related event is triggered at least once.
-It is used as a guard to stop re-running filetype event.
+It will return true when a file type related event is triggered at least once.
+It is used as a guard to stop re-running file type event.

 Open the `sugardonut` file and run `:set filetype?`, Vim now returns `filetype=donut`.